 The primary channel is a value from the Channel set column of Table E-4 (Global operating classes) that indicates the primary channel of the reported APs in the Neighbor AP Information field.

-The operating class is selected from values in Table E-4 (Global operating classes) filtered by the requirement that, together with the Channel Number field, the primary channel be identifiable. for which all the following are true:
+The operating class is one of the selected from values in Table E-4 (Global operating classes) filtered by the requirement that, together with the Channel Number field, the primary channel be identifiable. for which all the following are true:

 The operating class has the same Channel starting frequency as the primary channel, and